Chaos-Taxi/Strength-Methodology/contact.md

 ---
 layout: page
 title: Contact
-tagline: Create a contact form and you are good to go
+#tagline: Create a contact form and you are good to go
 ---

-We will provide something usefull at some point.
+If you want to take a part in semi revolution, or contact us for any other matter, be free to do that on: strength@strength-methodology.org

 [Go to the Home Page]({{ site.url }})